phpearth/docs/general/wildcard-subdomains.md

-# How to Manage Wildcard Subdomains in PHP?
+# How to manage wildcard subdomains in PHP?

 Wildcard subdomains are used for user specific sites, Deviantart, blogspot.com are good examples.
 Usually DNS handles the subdomains depending on A and CNAME